tramtnhfx03394/CSVParser/README.md

 ## Comment On CSV File
 - Alot of duplicate name, row and empty line
-- Names contain characters that are not usually seen in name like '"' or ','
+- Names contain characters that are not usually seen in names like '"' or ','
 - Big score number